 So is Google telling the truth—that the importance of keyword density died a decade ago?
 Or is there still an ideal frequency to fit a keyword into your post?

-To gain a little clarity and move this discussion into 2021, we surveyed top-ranking content from five search terms.
+To gain a little clarity and move this discussion toward more current trends, we surveyed top-ranking content from five search terms.
 We reviewed both how often and where keywords were placed in each post.
 Then, we used our results to put common keyword assumptions to the test.

 We learned that keyword frequency matters much less than we expected it to, but there are still scenarios in which keyword placement is important.